noahdvaughn/is-even-ai/README.md

 console.log(await isLessThan(8, 9)); // true
 ```

-for more advance usage like changing which model to use and setting the temperature, use `IsEvenAiOpenAi` instead
+for more advanced usage, like changing which model to use and setting the temperature, use `IsEvenAiOpenAi` instead

 ```ts
 import { IsEvenAiOpenAi } from "is-even-ai";